Kindas17/ExpenseTracker/README.md

 This project aims at developing a simple terminal app for tracking expenses across multiple banks or services.

+## What is a transaction?
+The whole project has to deal with transactions.
+They are represented as a simple object with attributes:
+- date
+- amount (positive or negative)
+- currency
+- tag representing a category

 ## Functionalities

 ### Transactions parsing